Introduction

 Key Takeaways for Parents and Educators:

-Encourage reading as a lifelong privilege, not a chore.
+Encourage reading as a lifelong privilege – Not as a chore.

 The Current State of Reading Engagement